-of marriage.
-Divorce can be a very emotional, stressful and uncertain
+Divorce can be a very emotional, stressful, and uncertain process.

-to end a marriage is not an easy decision and is often surrounded by many
+Deciding to end a marriage is not an easy decision and is constantly surrounded by many questions and “what ifs.”

 - Tailor a legal approach to your unique case